 Ensure that your firewall is set correctly.
 2 ports needs to be opened.

-DP site server installation
+Distribution Point site server installation

 Reboot your server to avoid case where your server is in “Reboot pending State” which will result in unexpected reboot during distribution point installation.

 Now that the Distribution point server is ready to receive a new role, we need to add the server to the site server list

 Add new distribution point server to the SCCM console – Site System

 - In the Configuration Manager console, click Administration

 - In the Administration workspace, expand Site Configuration, and then right click Servers and Site System Roles.

 - Select Create Site System Server.
 The Create Site System Server Wizard opens.